slim-template/slim/README.md

 * Configurable shortcut tags (`#` for `div id` and `.` for `div class` in the default configuration)
 * Automatic HTML escaping and support for Rails' `html_safe?`
 * HTML style mode with closing tags
-* Logic less mode similar to mustache, realized as plugin
+* Logic less mode similar to Mustache, realized as plugin
 * Translator/I18n, realized as plugin
 * Highly configurable and extendable
 * High performance (Comparable to ERB)